-- 5.15 Although asking the entity to split the recognised expenses could result in the most accurate information, users may be critical about such information received from an entity as the information would always involve some level of subjectivity.
-Users may accordingly want to make their own split. - 5.16 Entities could help users of financial reports making their own estimates of the expenses recognised forcest of a period relating to the current period and those relating to future periods.
-This could be done by providing more granular information on the expenses recognised forcest of a period.
-The entity could thus be required to provide information on specific expenses recognisedcests (in addition to the current requirement in IAS 38 to disclose the aggregate amount of research and development expenditure recognised as an expense during the period), to the extent the expensecests would be material.
-The list of specific expenses costs of the period could include, but not be limited to, for example: - a) Spending on patents; - b) Marketing expensescosts (including information on spending on trademarks/brands); - c) Staff training expensescosts (not included in research and development costs or sales and marketing costs). - 5.17 Often, at least a part of those listed expensescosts could affect future earnings.
-Users could thus assess whether the expenses recognised in a periodcosts of the year could affect future earnings positively or negatively (for example, if the expensescosts are lower than in previous periodsyears). - 5.18 To assess how the costs related to future-oriented recognised expenses periods affect current margins, it would be necessary to link the specified recognised expensescosts with the line items in which they are included in the statement of financial performance.
-This could, for example, be done in a matrix similar to that illustrated in Figure 5.2.
-In the example, an entity is presenting 'Costs of sales', 'Marketing and distribution expenses', 'Administrative expenses' and 'Research expenses' on the face of its statement of financial performance and provides further information on these expenses in the matrix included in the notes to the financial statements illustrated in Figure 5.2.
+- 5.15 Although asking the entity to split the expenses could result in the most accurate information, users may be critical about such information received from an entity as the information would always involve some level of subjectivity.
+Users may accordingly want to make their own split. - 5.16 Entities could help users of financial reports making their own estimates of the cost of a period relating to the current period and those relating to future periods.
+This could be done by providing more granular information on the cost of a period.
+The entity could thus be required to provide information on specific costs (in addition to the current requirement in IAS 38 to disclose the aggregate amount of research and development expenditure recognised as an expense during the period), to the extent the costs would be material.
+The list of specific costs of the period could include, but not be limited to, for example: - a) Spending on patents; - b) Marketing costs (including information on spending on trademarks/brands); - c) Staff training costs (not included in research and development costs or sales and marketing costs). - 5.17 Often, at least a part of those listed costs could affect future earnings.
+Users could thus assess whether the costs of the year could affect future earnings positively or negatively (for example, if the costs are lower than in previous years). - 5.18 To assess how the costs related to future periods affect current margins, it would be necessary to link the specified costs with the line items in which they are included in the statement of financial performance.
+This could, for example, be done in a matrix as illustrated in Figure 5.2.

-Figure 5.2 Specification of recognised expensesNature/function matrix
+Figure 5.2 Nature/function matrix